Request a Speaker to Present about Climate Action at Your Next Event

 Carol A. Jackson (she/her)

-I live on James Island and serve on Charleston City Council representing the area.
+I live on James Island and have experience serving on Charleston City Council representing the area.
 I volunteer for a number of local organizations and am passionate about maintaining a healthy planet for future generations.

 Arian Bonetto Fernandez (he/his/him)

 I am originally from Córdoba, Argentina.
 I moved to Colorado in 2004 and later moved to Charleston in 2014.
 I love meeting new people, volunteering, and learning new cultures.
 I enjoy riding my bicycle with my wife, Desiree, and fixing, restoring and repurposing old furniture.